jtw43/adi-hdl/docs/projects/ada4355_fmc/index.rst

 Configuration modes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The BUFMRCE_EN configuration parameter defines the type of evaluation board
+The BUFMRCE_EN configuration parameter defines the pinout used which is
-used, which are differentiated by how the frame clock signals are distributed.
+differentiated by how the frame clock signals are distributed.
-For the older evaluation board, the XDC constraints are not optimized for
+For one pinout version, the XDC constraints are not optimized for ISERDES,
-ISERDES, as the frame clock signals are located in a different I/O bank from
+as the frame clock signals are located in a different I/O bank from the other
-the other related signals.
-To address this, a BUFMRCE buffer is used to
+related signals.
+To address this, a BUFMRCE buffer is used to distribute the
-distribute the frame clock to all ISERDES instances.
+frame clock to all ISERDES instances.

 By default it is set to 0.
-Depending on the type of evaluation board, some
+Depending on the pinout, some hardware modifications
-hardware modifications need to be done on the board and/or ``make`` command:
+need to be done on the board and/or ``make`` command:

-In case of the Eval-Board with optimized xdc:
+In case of the pinout with optimized xdc:

 .. shell:: bash

    $make BUFMRCE_EN=0

-In case of the Eval-Board with non optimized xdc:
+In case of the pinout with non optimized xdc:

 .. shell:: bash